Proposed Changes to fare Structure

 Senior Citizen/Disability Fares

 Senior citizens 65 or older, customers with disabilities and Medicare cardholders who have an RTA-issued Reduced Fare Permit are eligible for a reduced fare ticket.
 If you are enrolled in the Illinois Circuit Breaker program and have an RTA-issued Ride Free Circuit Permit, you are eligible to ride free.
-If you are not in possession of a RTA Reduced Fare Permit you must contact the RTA to apply.
-Call 312-913-3110 or click here for more information.
+If you are not in possession of either permit, you must contact the RTA to apply.
+Click here for more information.

 U.S. Military Fares